MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/windows-autopilot-registration.md

 4. In the **By platform** section, select **Windows**.
 Then, select **Windows Enrollment**.
 5. In the **Windows Autopilot Deployment Program** section, select **Devices**.
 6. [Import](../get-started/manual-registration.md#register-devices-by-using-the-admin-portal) the .CSV file containing all hardware hashes collected in step #1.
-7. After you've uploaded the Windows Autopilot devices, you must edit the imported devices' group tag attribute so Microsoft Managed Desktop can register them using the Windows Autopilot self-deploying mode profile.
+7. If not adding the group tag column in the .CSV file, after you've uploaded the Windows Autopilot devices, you must edit the imported devices' group tag attribute so Microsoft Managed Desktop can register them in its service.

 See below for the group tag attributes.
-You must append **[-Shared](../service-description/shared-devices.md)** to the group tag, as shown in the following table:
+If you're planning on deploying Shared or Kiosk mode devices, you must append **[-Shared](../service-description/shared-devices.md)** to the group tag, as shown in the following table:

 | Device profile | Autopilot group tag (standard mode) | Group tag (shared device mode) |
 | ----- | ----- | ----- |